John Merz, DVM, Practice Co-Owner

-Erica received her degree in Veterinary Technology from the Medical Institute of Minnesota.
+Erica received her degree in veterinary technology from the Medical Institute of Minnesota.
 Erica has an avid interest in animal behavior.
 She enjoys learning as much as she can about the subject and sharing that information with clients.
-Erica has 2 young boys who enjoy playing with their animals and karate.
-When not at work, Erica also enjoys walking her dogs, spending time with her horses, and relaxing with a good book and a cat in her lap.
+Erica has 2 young boys who enjoy karate and playing with the family pets.
+On her days off, she enjoys walking her dogs, spending time with her horses, and relaxing with a good book and a cat in her lap.